ERIK D. EIKE, ESQ.

 As a mediator, Mr. Eike understands the realities of the construction and business environment, and has observed and learned first hand the most effective mediation techniques from the best in the field in many of Hawaii’s largest and most complex cases.
 Mediation should not be a “numbers” game, but rather, an exploration of the issues, risks, arguments and ultimate outcome prospects for purposes of reaching a mutually acceptable (if not entirely satisfactory) result for which adequate business justification exists.
 Ultimately, a compromise on dollars will inevitably come into play to reach a mutually acceptable outcome, but should be done in the context of the issues to provide a legitimate basis for prudent business decision.

 Mr. Eike attended the University of Kansas School of Architecture, and later received his Juris Doctor from the University of Kansas School Of Law.
-He successfully worked and paid his own way through school doing computer programming for businesses in the days before the PC or McIntosh.
-He began his legal career at the large Kansas City firm of Watson Ess Marshall & Enggas in a national management-side labor law practice focusing on multi-plant/multi-State strike situations and labor grievance arbitrations.
-He later accepted a position with the Honolulu firm of Damon Key Char & Bocken in 1986, and has been focused on construction law and general commercial litigation ever since.
+He successfully worked and paid his own way through school doing computer programming for businesses in the days before the PC or Mac.
+He began his legal career at the large Kansas City firm of Watson Ess Marshall & Enggas in a national management- side labor law practice focusing on multi-plant/multi-State strike situations and labor grievance arbitrations.
+He later accepted a position with the Honolulu firm of Damon Key Char & Bocken, and has been focused on construction law and general commercial litigation ever since.
 After opening his own office in 1998, he served as General Counsel for one of Hawaii’s two largest general contractors for approximately ten years.
-He is licensed in Hawaii, Alaska and Missouri, and admitted to practice before the United States Supreme Court and the US Claims Court.
+He is licensed in Hawaii, Alaska and Missouri, and admitted to practice before the United States Supreme Court and the US Court Of Federal Claims.